aandrewjuan1/sortieasy/README.md

-# Clone Guide for Laravel 12 Livewire Starter Kit
+# Clone Guide for Repo using Laravel Herd

 This guide will help you quickly set up the project using the Tall Stack with Laravel 12 and Livewire, all through the Laravel Herd tool.